James Hannaway is an Associate at Sanford Heisler Sharp.

 - A female in-house counsel at a large corporation who was paid less than her peers based on her gender and age

 - Three former African American employees in their claims of race harassment against the Kraft Heinz Company

 - Whistleblowers in sealed and unsealed qui tam suits under investigation by the U.S. government and other governmental stakeholders

-Prior to joining the firm, James clerked for the Honorable Deborah A. Robinson, Magistrate Judge for the United States District Court for the District of Columbia.
-During law school, James served as an Articles Editor of The George Washington Law Review, Chapter President of the American Constitution Society, Student Attorney for the Public Justice Advocacy Clinic, and Organizing Committee Member of GW’s graduate worker union.
-He also worked as a Research Assistant for Associate Dean Alan B. Morrison and a Law Clerk at another national public interest law firm.
+James received his law degree with highest honors, Order of the Coif, from the George Washington University Law School and his Bachelor of Arts cum laude from Carleton College.
+While at the George Washington University Law School, James served as an Articles Editor of The George Washington Law Review, Chapter President of the American Constitution Society, Student Attorney for the Public Justice Advocacy Clinic, and Organizing Committee Member of GW’s graduate worker union.
+He also worked as a research assistant for Associate Dean Alan B. Morrison and as a law clerk at another national public interest law firm.